Blank Park Zoo

 Blank Park Zoo is a 49-acre zoological park on the south side of Des Moines, Iowa, United States, near historic Fort Des Moines.
-It is a member of the Association of Zoos and Aquariums (AZA), and is the only accredited zoo in Iowa.
-The mission of the Blank Park Zoo is to inspire an appreciation of the natural world through conservation, education, research, and recreation.
+The zoo is a member of the Association of Zoos and Aquariums (AZA).

 History

-In 1963, A.H.
-Blank donated $150,000 for the construction of a children's zoo on decommissioned Fort Des Moines property.
+In 1963, Abraham Harry Blank donated $150,000 for the construction of a children's zoo on decommissioned Fort Des Moines property.
 The Des Moines Children’s Zoo was officially opened on May 8, 1966.
 It was originally designed around nursery rhymes and included a castle with moat, replica of Noah's Ark, petting zoo and miniature railroad.

 Over the next 16 years the city failed to make improvements to the zoo, and it was on the verge of closing until in 1981 a group of civic-minded business leaders formed the Blank Park Zoo Foundation to help save the zoo.
 The foundation's number-one goal was to provide financial support for capital improvements, animal acquisitions and promotional and marketing activities.

 The foundation succeeded by forming a partnership with the City of Des Moines that resulted in a $1.8 million bond referendum, as well as an additional $1.4 million from the community.
 At the end of 1982 the zoo closed for some much needed renovations.

 On May 17, 1986 the zoo reopened, featuring geographic themed exhibits with spacious, naturally landscaped environments.
 In 1987 the zoo was accredited by the AZA.

 In 1995 the Blank Park Zoo Foundation purchased 25.3 acre of additional historic Fort Des Moines property and nine historic buildings for future growth and expansion of the zoo.
 It also began a capital campaign to build a new great cats exhibit and a 30000 sqft indoor Discovery Center exhibit.

 On May 1, 1999 the Tom and Jo Ghrist Great Cats exhibit opened, and on September 1, 2001, the Blank Park Zoo opened the Myron & Jackie Blank Discovery Center.
 On July 1, 2003 the Blank Park Zoo Foundation and City of Des Moines completed a new 28E agreement to transfer the operations and management of the zoo to the foundation.
 Terry Rich was hired as the zoo's first-ever chief executive officer, marking a new era in zoo history.
 Initial Spring Break and Holiday Safaris were introduced with much success.

 In 2011, new signage and interactives were installed in the Great Cats kiosks, the David Kruidenier Australia Adventure opened featuring the endangered cassowary, the sea lion pool was rebuilt, and a special dinosaur exhibit was open all summer in the Zoo Plex.

 The "Big Dig" event was held at Blank Park Zoo to generate excitement about expansion, with 8,000 in attendance.

 Behind the scenes a new quarantine facility was constructed to help animal management, and a new veterinarian agreement with Iowa State University was signed.